AGhariebiyan/to-the-root-backend/README.md

 ### My Algolia index is not searchable

 Did you create searchable attributes in Algolia for your index?
-See _Algolia (yes, again)'_.
+See _Algolia (yes, again)_.